ciselab/CPS_repo_mining/analysis/grbl.md

 The leaving the un-used line numbers in the function calls eats a non-neglible amount of flash memory.
 So the new if-defs remove them.
 ### Antipattern Category
+X
 ### Keyword
 memory
 ### Note
+This commit does not change any performance-related features.
+Configuration editted and some tests added.

 ## Commit #46
 ### Hash